 Dr. Chae: The closest dentist for patients in Uptown Houston

 Dr. Chae is the closest dentist for patients in or around the Galleria, Highland Village, Upper Kirby, Bellaire, or River Oaks in Houston.
 She sees patients at URBN Dental’s Uptown office, located at 2400 Mid Ln #350, Houston, between the trendy shopping centers of River Oaks District and Highland Village, a stone’s throw from Galleria.
 We provide plenty of parking spaces in the parking lot or garage at no additional cost.
-You can give us a call at +1 713-322-8442 or schedule an appointment online.
+You can give us a call at +1 713-322-8442 or schedule walk-in appointments online.

 The following is an overview of Dr. Chae’s educational background, training, and qualifications:

 - Graduate of New York University’s BA/DDS 7-year joint program.